 3. In the Footsteps of the Prophet: Lessons from the Life of Muhammad

 Tariq Ramadan’s biography of the Prophet Muhammad ﷺ is a book for those looking for a condensed and accessible read of Seeratun Nabi.
-Drawing the main stories and lessons from more exhaustive and detailed accounts, it seeks to highlight the Prophet’s ﷺ character through his various trials to inspire the reader to appreciate its timeless teachings.
-A perfect book for non-Muslim friends or colleagues, it serves as an introduction to Islam, as well as to the history of our beloved ﷺ.
+Drawing the main lessons from exhaustive and detailed accounts, it seeks to highlight the Prophet’s ﷺ character through the various trials he faced.
+An ideal book to share with non-Muslim friends or colleagues, it serves as an introduction to Islam and to the history of our beloved Prophet ﷺ.

 Length: 242 pages